Antithymocyte Globulin (Rabbit)

 Concerns related to adverse effects:

-• Anaphylaxis: Hypersensitivity and fatal anaphylactic reactions have been reported.
-Stop infusion if anaphylactic reaction occurs; further administration in patients with a history of anaphylaxis to antithymocyte globulin (rabbit) is not recommended.
-Immediate treatment (including epinephrine 1 mg/mL) should be available during infusion for management of hypersensitivity.
+• Hypersensitivity: Hypersensitivity and fatal anaphylactic reactions have been reported.
+Stop infusion immediately if anaphylactic reaction occurs.
+Immediate treatment (including subcutaneous epinephrine and corticosteroids) should be available during infusion for management of hypersensitivity.

 • Malignancy: Immunosuppressants, including antithymocyte globulins may increase the incidence of malignancies, including lymphoma, post-transplant lymphoproliferative disease (PTLD) or other malignancies; may be fatal.

 • Immunizations: Patients should not be immunized with attenuated live viral vaccines during or shortly after treatment; safety of immunization following therapy has not been studied.

 • Liver transplantation induction: Antithymocyte globulin (rabbit) has been associated with increased adverse effects when used for induction in liver transplantation and should be used cautiously in this population (Boillot 2009)

 • Administration: Initial dose must be administered over at least 6 hours into a high flow vein.
 Reducing the infusion rate (and prolonging the administration time) may minimize infusion reactions.
 May pretreat with an antipyretic, antihistamine, and/or corticosteroid.

 • Experienced physician: [US Boxed Warning]: Should only be used by physicians experienced in immunosuppressive therapy in transplantation.
 Maintenance immunosuppression may require dosage reduction.
 Medical surveillance is required during the infusion.
 Should be administered in combination with other immunosuppressants.